westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 Next, we needs a way to notify the application when the node is out of work ASAP.

-Oracle affords FAN(Fast Application Notificaton) for this, and a lot of clients has integrated FAN with:
+Oracle affords FAN(Fast Application Notification) for this, and a lot of clients has integrated FAN with:
 1. OCI Session Pools
 2. Universal Connection Pool for JAVA
 3. Thin JDBC Driver (12.2 and later)